ragu1257/ragu1257/README.md

 ## 🚀 About
 <img src="https://www.andreasbilly.com/work.png" align="right" width="200px"/>

 Hello!
-I’m a Full-Stack Engineer dedicated to turning product ideas into functional, reliable code.
-With experience in JavaScript, TypeScript, React, Vue, Node.js, NestJS, and Express.js, I’m committed to solving complex problems and building robust applications.
+I’m a Full-Stack Engineer dedicated to turning product ideas into functional, reliable applications.
+With experience in JavaScript, TypeScript, React, Vue, Node.js, NestJS, and Express.js, I’m committed to solving complex problems and building robust solutions.

 🛠️ My career has been a journey of continuous learning and practical problem-solving.
 I’ve worked on meaningful projects like developing the 'KYC/KYB' functionality, which streamlined our client onboarding process on our trading platform.

 🚀 My motto: "Stay persistent and curious.
-Every challenge is an opportunity to learn and grow, with a little humor along the way."
+Every challenge is an opportunity to learn and grow, with enjoyment along the way."

 ### 💻 Programming Languages
  JavaScript,